View data lineage on Astro

 View a summary of past runs

 By default, the Lineage page shows the last lineage graph you accessed.
-To view metrics about all of your job runs and access lineage graphs, click Explore on the left sidebar.
+To view metrics about all of your runs and access lineage graphs, click Runs on the left sidebar.
 This page is structured similarly to the Airflow UI calendar view.
-It provides a list of your most recent runs, as well as a calendar that shows all runs over the last year.
+It provides a list of your most recent runs, as well as a calendar that shows all runs for the last year.

 This view can help you get a better sense of the scope of your lineage integrations.
 It can also help you confirm that a recent run was picked up by the lineage backend as expected.

 Use the Datasets page to view a table of recent datasets that your DAGs have read or written to.
 This information can help you quickly identify dataset dependencies and data pipeline access requirements.

 - The namespace of the job run that accessed the dataset.

 - The type of job that interacted with the dataset.

 - When the dataset was accessed.